rollkit/docs/tutorials/docker-compose.md

 # Copy all files from the current directory to the container
 COPY . .

+# Remove the rollkit.toml and entrypoint files if they exist.
+This is to avoid cross OS issues.
+RUN rm entrypoint rollkit.toml

 # Build the chain
-RUN ignite chain build && ignite rollkit
+RUN ignite chain build && ignite rollkit init

 # Initialize the rollkit.toml file
 RUN rollkit toml init